zachleigh/yarak/README.md

         ],
         'namespaces' => [
             //
-            'consoleNamespace' => 'App\Console\Commands'
+            'console' => 'App\Console\Commands'
         ],
         //
     ]);
 });
 ```
-If `consoleNamespace` is not set, Yarak will attempt to create a namespace based on available file path information.
-If the generated namespace is incorrect, set `consoleNamespace` as shown above.
+If `console` is not set, Yarak will attempt to create a namespace based on available file path information.
+If the generated namespace is incorrect, set `namespaces:console` as shown above.

 Once `consoleDir` is registered, use the `make:command` command to generate a custom command stub.
 ```